-Greece: BB- rating with stable outlook assigned to PPC25.
-December 2020. / SEE Energy News
+Greece: BB- rating with stable outlook assigned to PPC, SEE Energy News

 A first-time Long-Term Issuer Default Rating (IDR) of BB- with stable outlook was assigned to Greek Public Power Corporation (PPC) by Fitch Ratings.

 The rating of PPC reflects more volatile and less transparent regulatory and operating environments in Greece than other European jurisdictions with a history of political intervention and PPC’s high leverage and consistently negative free cash flow throughout the investment cycle.
 It also reflects its fully integrated business structure, dominant position in the domestic market and long -term sustainability following its strategic repositioning, coupled with constructive energy reforms in Greece since 2019.